MCT-master/mct-master.github.io/_posts/2020-10-16-musings-bela.md

     <figcaption>Alvin Lucier's "Music for Solo Performer" (1965)</figcaption>
 </figure>

 The second performance that offered insights in using EEG's in a sonic environment was Ouzounian et al.'s Music for Sleeping & Waking Minds (2011-2012).
 In their piece, they asked multiple participants to wear EEG sensors as they spent a night in a collective slumber.
-Over the course of the night, their brain waves (in passing through the various oscillatory states of sleep) was represented in sound and light.
+Over the course of the night, their brain waves (in passing through the various oscillatory states of sleep) were represented in sound and light.

 <figure>
     <iframe src="https://player.vimeo.com/video/30261043?byline=0&portrait=0" width="560" height="315" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>